snijderlab/stitch/BatchFiles.md

     -Aligns the databases from TemplateMatching with the paths from the assembler -Can only be specified once
     -TemplateMatching has to be specified for recombination te be specified

-    ReadAlign ->
-        -Has parameters defining the behaviour of the read alignment step -Aligns the input reads (as defined in Input) to the consensus sequences retrieved by recombination -Can only be specified once
-    <-
 <-

 Report ->